airtribe-projects/task-manager-api-pavankumar-ui/README.md

 _Step 10_ : The API will be available at `http://localhost:3000`.

 - you can test the API using the postman.

+- _Step 11_ : Implement Middleware using Express.

+-  `app.use(express.json());`
+-   The above code will parse the json body when the client inputs the data.

+-  If we want multiple middleware functions to be in chain,in which each performs some specific task then we use next params.
+-   `function ValidateTaskData(req, res, next) {
+-   `next();`
+-   }`

 ## API ENDPOINTS